13 minute read

 The size of your customer support team

 The next thing that’s important is the size of your customer support team.
-For instance, if you have a smaller team, it’s best to invest in more self-service options like chatbots, demo videos, live chat, etc.
+Say, if you have a smaller team, it’s best to invest in more self-service options like chatbots, demo videos, live chat, etc.

 Small teams can also go for email support since the common expectation from email support is longer response times.